bjnord/coding_practice/advent-2018/day-15/README.md

 #####
 ```

-This takes 71 full rounds and ends with 197 HP].
-In the 68th round, the bottom-left elf moves after being damaged, make sure that this doesn't trigger weird behavior. (thanks fizbin)
+This takes 71 full rounds \[and ends with 197 HP, for a checksum of 13987\].
+In the 68th round, the bottom-left elf moves after being damaged, make sure that this doesn't trigger weird behavior. (thanks fizbin) \[**BJN** and this was my last bug, in the same place as the "dead unit" problem, above; I failed to use the latest HP for the moving unit\]